 Prior to the 2018 study being approved by City Council, MDOT also conducted several multi-day test closures on portions of Buttles Street in August 2017 and November 2017 prior to suggesting a full-scale trial be implemented.
 Monitoring first took place after a 6-month period in 2018, then proceeds to occur annually from the May 2018 through the end of the trial period.
 Throughout the study period, MDOT representatives and City staff report current data findings and observations to City Council and the general public at scheduled City Council meetings.

+In each consideration, lane reductions have proven to be an effective tool utilized by transportation engineers and urban planners to meet these conditions.
 Keep reading to learn more about the vision for this corridor, the "whys" behind the study, and updates on current study data.
 You can also find a helpful list of documents on the right sidebar (desktop) or bottom of the page (mobile) to find public meeting presentations, study documents, and more.

 Where did this idea begin?

 Beginning in 2015, MDOT commissioned a study with consulting firms MKSK Studios and DLZ to analyze the entire US 10 Business Route corridor in both directions from Washington Street to Airport Road.
 The final study report, presented to Midland City Council in March 2017, included observations from consultants and public input collected by MDOT as well as a list of viable alternative options for improving traffic flow and pedestrian usage through the corridor.
 One of these options included a lane reduction on both Indian and Buttles streets in the current road diet trial area.
 Click the links below to see more information related to the US 10 BR Corridor Study.

 - Read the 2015 US 10 BR Corridor Study (PDF)